xalt/xalt/docs/source/130_known_problems.rst

 under XALT was due to bad memory management in the user's code.
 In this particular case, the user code was using a link list.
 The logic in the code required that the next pointer in the link list struct was NULL terminated at the end of the link list.
+However in this user code, the step to NULL terminate the tail list was omitted.

 Without XALT, the program gets the allocated memory with zero'ed because every program starts that way.
 With XALT, memory is used and